pulibrary/figgy/docs/technical/preservation/audits.md

 You will see the audit at /preservation_audits.

 We will get an email notification via our libanswers queue when the batch succeeds with all check correct, succeeds with preservation check failures, completes but with job failures (that will be rerun, since they are sidekiq jobs), or sends any job to the dead queue.

-## Run a recheck report - old way

-The following recheck audit tasks can be found in `lib/tasks/preservation.rake`:
-  * figgy:preservation:recheck_restart - Use this task to audit just the contents of a full audit report
-  * figgy:preservation:recheck_again - Use this task to audit the contents of the most recent recheck report

-Resolving failures and running a recheck report can continue as needed until all preservation issues are resolved.